cogroo/jspell.br/MYSPELL/portugues/README_pt_PT.txt

 #    Many thanks to Artur Correia <artur.correia@srcc.pt> for previous dictionary
 #    versions.

-#    Nov 2005
+# All dictionary files and associated programs are currently covered
+     by the GPL and BSD licence

 ########################################
-#    This dictionary is currently covered by the GPL and BSD licence
+# GPL Licence:
+#
 #    This program is free software; you can redistribute it and/or modify
 #    it under the terms of the GNU General Public License as published by
 #    the Free Software Foundation; either version 2 of the License, or